verneylmavt/st-nba-vis/README.md

-# 🏀 NBA Data Analysis and Visualization
+# 🏀 NBA Analysis and Visualization

 This repository contains analysis and visualization of NBA Players and Teams, designed to be utilized in a Streamlit-based web application.
 The app provides an interactive interface for visualizing the stats.